blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 Ranged weapon (30/60), Light
 Weight:2lb
 Damage: 1d6 fire
 Uses hand crossbow or firearm proficiency.
 Has five charges.
-Can be recharged with a stamina die.
+Can be recharged with a stamina die using an action.

+### Autoblaster
+Ranged weapon (30/60), Light
+Weight:2lb
+Damage: 1d6 fire
+Uses hand crossbow or firearm proficiency.
+Has thirty charges.
+Can be recharged with three stamina dice using an action.
+Instead of firing normally, wielder may burst fire, which fires ten shots targeting a 10ft cube.
+All creatures within the cube must succeed a DC 15 DEX save, or take 1d6 fire damage.
+The damage is 4d6 for large or larger creatures.

 ### Lightning Rifle
 Ranged weapon(120/125)
-Damage 2d12 lightning
+Damage: 2d12 lightning
 Uses heavy crossbow or firearm proficiency.
 Has one charge.
 User must use action to charge up the rifle for 6 seconds.
-Can be recharged with a stamina die.
+Can be recharged with a stamina die using an action.

 ### Power fist
 Unarmed attacks deal 1d4 damage when wearing this.
 The power fist is considered